dylemma/xml-spac/tutorial.md

 println(postTransformer.consumeToList consume xml) // collect all of the Posts to a list println(postTransformer.parseToList parse xml) // collect all of the Posts, but wrap parsing failures as values
 ```

-You can use `parser.parse(xml)` or `consumer.consume(xml)`. `Parser` and `Consumer` are very similar, but the main
-difference is that the output of a `Parser` will always be a `Try`.
-Exceptions thrown by parsers' inner handlers will be caught and wrapped as `Failure`s.
-For example if the
-`StatsParser` encountered a `"asdf"` as the value for the "likes" attribute, the `_.toInt` would throw an exception,
-which would be caught, causing the result for that element to be an `Failure(NumberFormatException)`.